 The larger example library is available as a ZIP instead of being loaded into every fresh Practal Zero workspace.
 Import it when you want to explore substantial theories or try Zero's import/export workflow.

 The local kernel and tooling layer behind Practal.
-It is being used to build the current system, but it is not a public product or open-source release yet.
+It is being used to build the current system, but it is not a public product yet.

 The future cloud platform for teams and institutions.
-Shared theory libraries, persistent workspaces, collaboration, and managed AI support belong here later.
+Shared theory libraries, persistent workspaces, collaboration, and team administration belong here later.

 Latest work and blog posts.
 Check back soon, or subscribe via RSS.